deaumo/proxmox-terraform-ansible-csgo/README.md

 In the ansible/setup.yml playbook file, define the variable username, the same you previously defined in the cloud-init section.

 You should also update the inventory.ini file.
-If the IP address of the future VM is 10.10.10.10, then your file has to look like this:
+If the IP address of the future VM is 10.10.10.10, and your username is 'youruser', then your file has to look like this:
 ```
-csgo]
+[csgo]
 #Enter your VM IP here
 10.10.10.10
 [all:vars]